Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation_v2.rst

   ..
 11.Worm shaft is located between limit switches.

-  11. Make a short **upward** movement with Recovery System.
+  11. Make a short **Upward** movement with Recovery System.
 This is required for disengaging the Recovery Mechanism from the worm shaft.

   ..